 5,000 to 9,999 homes = £2,000 per annum

 10,000 to 14,999 homes = £2,500 per annum

 15,000 to 29,999 homes = £3,000 per annum

 30,000 to 49,999 homes = £4,500 per annum

 50,000 homes or above = £6,000 per annum

 Our membership profile:

 We have a fairly balanced range of members, about half are large, a third medium sized and the rest small.
-Our membership is open to ALMOs, and we have opened Associate membership to other organisations and companies engaged in employment & skills services.
+Our membership is open to ALMOs, and we also develop partnerships with other related bodies.
+View our Partners here.